krupeshParmar/WebRTCStreamer/README.md

 - Visual Studio (C++17 or higher) for building the DLL.

+- libdatachannel
+ (clone and build; link the compiled library + headers to your Visual Studio project).

+- NVIDIA NVENC SDK (for GPU video encoding).

 - Node.js vXX for the signaling server.

 - Windows 10/11 + NVIDIA GPU (for NVENC).